How to Launch a Bulletproof Preventive Control Plan

-The first step in setting up a bulletproof, automated food safety program is to develop your Standard Operating Procedures (SOPs), Sanitation Standard Operating Procedures (SSOPs), and other policy documents like communication policies for the products and processes you have planned.
+The first step in setting up a bulletproof, automated preventive control plan is to develop your Standard Operating Procedures (SOPs), Sanitation Standard Operating Procedures (SSOPs), and other policy documents around food safety like communication policies for the products and processes you have planned.

 Icicle makes this easy out of the gate by providing a series of best-practice templates, including industry-specific templates for food companies.
 You can customize your SOPs, SSOPs, and policy documents directly in Icicle so that the documentation you need to satisfy these requirements can be linked directly to your prerequisite program requirements.
 This allows all users to seamlessly access the necessary, up-to-date documentation from any secure internet-enabled device (with sufficient account permissions).

 Icicle really held our hand like we had hoped they would, in terms of supplying templates and data and such.
 The training was also very ad-hoc as needed and the customer service along the way was invaluable.Terry Goulah, Vice President of Operations and Co-Founder of Free Yumm

 These documents don’t just sit on the shelf, they become invaluable resources for your staff as they carry out their work.
 Any changes that are made to documentation can be easily communicated, an especially useful feature during an emergency event affecting global health.